PitcherAG/vue-tools/docs/components.md

     tdClass: String,
     // to makes column sortable thru clicking the <th> element
     sortable: Boolean,
+    // what type sorting logic should use when sorting the data
+    // default: string
+    sortType: 'string | number | date'
     // enable tooltip for <th> element
     tooltip: Boolean,
     // property in your data that you don't want to show in your table i.e. ID etc.